What’s The Buying Calendar for Boutiques? – Ask Jane

-Background: I am a start up contemporary line looking to launch for Spring 13 here in NYC.
-I still currently work as a freelance designer in the garment district.”
+I am a startup contemporary womenswear line looking to launch for Spring next year in NYC.
+I still currently work as a freelance designer in the garment district.

 Thanks for your question.
-It’s a good one and I think a lot of Emerging Designers are wondering the same thing.
+It’s a good one and I think a lot of fashion designers are wondering the same thing.
 Boutiques generally place their orders a little later than major department stores.

 Below is a guideline for womenswear selling periods.
-These are not rules, just a guideline of what most boutiques do.
-Shops that buy from Europe have to buy earlier, of course.
+These are NOT rules, just a guideline of what many boutiques do.
+Shops that buy lines from Europe have to buy earlier, of course.

 Thanks for writing, Stephanie!

 |Spring I||end of August – end of October||1/30 – 2/28 – 3/30 deliveries|

 |Spring II||October – January||3/30 – 4/40 – 5/30 deliveries|

 |Fall I||end of January – March||7/15 – 8/30 deliveries|